 - Limit foot traffic: RvRoofmagic will certainly take light traffic, but we do not recommend heavy foot traffic.
 Any unprotected areas of the surface are more susceptible to damage from constant foot traffic.

 - Avoid harming and/or breaking down RvRoofmagic by exposing the finished coating to harsh chemicals, particularly those containing petroleum products.
-A mild detergent or Simple Green are all that is needed.
+Wash roof with Roof Protect available on our order form.
 Many RV cleaners sold in RV retail stores can also be used.
 Refrain from using solvents and use caution when using grease for lubricating your AC or vent hinges.
 Prolonged exposure to these materials will cause swelling and possible degradation of the system if spills are not removed.

 - Avoid puncturing the system.
 Be sure to protect the roof from puncture and any abrasion.
 In the event of damage.
 Clean roof thoroughly to remove any dirt and recoat effected area.